 Wait For Me!

-Newest Mitford memoir, from only surviving sis, Debo.
+Newest Mitford memoir, from the last of the gang to die, Debo.
 Charmingly written, and sheds fresh light on their growing-up years, cutting through a lot of the mythology surrounding the parents.
 However, you’re going to have to wade through a lot of daily life at Chatsworth in the latter chapters.
-An amazing woman – I’d still love to meet her – but it gets a little repetitive when it’s all about state visits and big banquets.
+An amazing woman – I actually harboured the hope of meeting her – but it gets a little repetitive when it’s all about state visits and big banquets.

 Then there’s the fictional work of Nancy, most famously the post-war Love In A Cold Climate and The Pursuit of Love, which are handsomely packaged.
 She basically recycled her home life and created vicious but amusing social satire, on a par with her friend Evelyn Waugh’s Vile Bodies (which, of course, she didn’t rate much), it’s all Bright Young Things and the shifting sands of social progress.
 Frankly, a working knowledge of the Mitfords’ background is really handy for seeing where she’s coming from.